MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/siem-server-integration.md

 |[Microsoft Defender for Cloud Apps](/cloud-app-security/what-is-cloud-app-security)|Log integration|[SIEM integration with Microsoft Defender for Cloud Apps](/cloud-app-security/siem)|

 > [!TIP]
 > Take a look at [Microsoft Sentinel](/azure/sentinel/overview).
 Microsoft Sentinel comes with connectors for Microsoft solutions.
 These connectors are available "out of the box" and provide for real-time integration.
-You can use Microsoft Sentinel with your Microsoft 365 Defender solutions and Microsoft 365 services, including Office 365, Azure AD, Microsoft Defender for Identity, Microsoft Defender for Cloud Apps, and more.
+You can use Microsoft Sentinel with your Microsoft 365 Defender solutions and Microsoft 365 services, including Office 365, Microsoft Entra ID, Microsoft Defender for Identity, Microsoft Defender for Cloud Apps, and more.

 ### Audit logging must be turned on

 Make sure that audit logging is turned on before you configure SIEM server integration:

-- For SharePoint Online, OneDrive for Business, and Azure Active Directory, see [Turn auditing on or off](/purview/audit-log-enable-disable).
+- For SharePoint Online, OneDrive for Business, and Microsoft Entra ID, see [Turn auditing on or off](/purview/audit-log-enable-disable).
 - For Exchange Online, see [Manage mailbox auditing](/purview/audit-mailboxes).

 ## Integration steps if your SIEM is Microsoft Sentinel